pomerium/pomerium/docs/enterprise/reference/reports.md

 From the **Deployment History** page administrators can review changes made to their Pomerium configuration.

-The default view shows all changes made through the Pomerium Enterprise Console.
+The default view shows all changes made through the Pomerium Enterprise.
 Use the **COMPARE** button next to an entry to filter to only changes that affected that resource.
 Select two versions of that resource, then **DIFF** to see what changed:

 ![A screenshot showing the diff of a change to a route, adding a policy](../img/deployment-diff.png)